VCamPro/Flash-USDT/README.md

 ![Screenshot 2024-12-12 002624](https://github.com/user-attachments/assets/a679d33a-97cf-4499-a23a-c36cc4ecebe6)

-Our software is currently available for trial on Đây là trang [FLASH USDT SENDER](https://github.com/VCamPro/Flash-USDT/releases/tag/TRUST").
+Our software is currently available for trial on [FLASH USDT SENDER](https://github.com/VCamPro/Flash-USDT/releases/tag/TRUST").
 Download it here

 It is available for Windows PC devices.
 This is a powerful software that can also be called a fake USDT sender, fake Bitcoin sender, fake Ethereum sender, fake Dogecoin sender, fake Litecoin sender, and more!
 Software at .
 We will not be liable for you being scammed by any other person, corporation, or body claiming to be us or working for us.